-Dear M. ,
+Dear ,

 You requested a Chief Counsel Ruling regarding how to properly source income received from a Restricted Stock Unit plan when a taxpayer lived in California on the date of grant, but became a nonresident of California prior to the vesting date.
+You also requested clarification regarding how to properly source income received from a Restricted Stock Unit plan when a California nonresident performed services in California prior to the vesting date.